• Skip to primary navigation

 Notes

-The dip will keep stored in an airtight container in the fridge for up to 5 days.
+You can keep any leftover dip stored in an airtight container in the fridge for up to 4 days.

 Nutrition